<p>CNN's Anna Cooban explains the data behind fears of an artificial intelligence bubble.</p>

 Add synthetic intelligence to the potential sources of Thanksgiving dinner quarrels this yr.

-Maybe Uncle Larry desires to know if the robots are coming for your job.
+Maybe Uncle Larry needs to know if the robots are coming for your job.
 Or your cousin Daniela is contemplating dumping her entire 401k into AI darling Nvidia.
 And are your little nieces and nephews speaking about their new bestest AI buddy (and must you fear)?
 What even is AI anyway?

 No. Yes.
 Maybe?